kubiks-inc/otel/packages/otel-drizzle/README.md

 ## Supported Frameworks

-Works with any Node.js framework or runtime:
+Works with any TypeScript/JavaScript framework and Node.js runtime that Drizzle supports including:

 - ✅ Next.js
-- ✅ Express
 - ✅ Fastify
 - ✅ NestJS
-- ✅ Hono
-- ✅ Standalone Node.js scripts
+- ✅ Nuxt
-- ✅ Any other Node.js application
+- ✅ And many more...

 ## Usage